 MaleBox II (23365 Hoover Rd), nightly gay bar, 18+ college nights, cowboys, line dance, lube wrestling, male booty contests, special parties.

-R & R Saloon (7330 Michigan) leather bar, theme nights, food, friendly crowd; lights-out afterhours, Sunday keg parties.
+R & R Saloon (7330 Michigan), leathermen and bears bar, theme nights, food, friendly crowd; lights-out afterhours, Sunday keg parties.

-Soho (205 W 9 Mile, Ferndale) cocktail and martini lounge, mixed crowd, popular Wednesday karaoke night.
+Soho (205 W 9 Mile, Ferndale), cocktail and martini lounge, mixed crowd, popular karaoke and drag bingo nights.

 Woodward (6426 Woodward) video bar, mixed crowd, dance floor, R&B, hip-hop and house music.